 - Engines with high power and engine compartment temperatures above 120°C/250°F.

 In addition, they must guarantee:

-- Noise reduction
+- Noise reduction.

-- Limited dimensional tolerances
+- Minimum dimensional tolerances

-- NR: first generation belts, generally not subjected to high workloads nor to high thermal stress (working temperature 80°C-90°C/175°F-195°C).
+- NR: first generation belts, generally not subjected to high work loads or to big thermal stress (working temperature 80°C-90°C/175°F-195°C).

 - HSN: offers superior resistance to high working temperatures (even up to 110°C/230°F) and pulsating loads.

 - HDT: designed for some particularly demanding applications.
 To increase the lateral wear resistance they are equipped with a special fabric on the back withstanding temperatures up to 115°C/240°F.

 - HT: made of a PTFE (highly abrasion-resistant) film coating, designed to minimize the wear of the tooth fabric.
 They are mainly used on latest-generation diesel engines with high injection pressures: they guarantee maximum belt life on engines, withstanding temperatures up to 120°C/250°F.

 - HK: the latest generation product, equipped with aramid-based fibres for superior durability and silence.
 They can withstand temperatures up to 120°C/250°F.